dativebase/old/docs/installation.rst

     easy_install onlinelinguisticdatabase

 Once the install has completed, you should see `Finished processing dependencies for onlinelinguisticdatabase`.
+This means that the OLD and all of its dependencies have been successfully installed.

 Configure the OLD
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Now that the OLD is installed, we need to configure it.
+This is done by generating a default config file and making any desired changes.
 When the OLD's setup script is run, several directories will be created in the same directory as the config file.
 Therefore, it is a good idea to create the config file in its own directory.
-Make a new directory and change to it, as follows:
+So let's make a new directory and change to it.

     mkdir old
     cd old